epccs/RPUlux/readme.md

 ## Example

 This example shows an RS-422 serial bus that allows multiple microcontroller boards to be connected to a single host computer serial port.
 It has an [RPUpi] shield that allows the Raspberry Pi Zero's hardware UART to connect as the host.
 The Pi Zero W has on board WiFi which I use for SSH connections and Samba file sharing.
-The other controller boards use an [RPUadpt] shield to daisy-chains the RS-422 with CAT5 cables.
+The other controller boards use an [RPUadpt] shield to daisy-chain the RS-422 with CAT5 cables.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUlux MultiDrop")